sdparsons/splithalf/README.md

 quickly as possible.
 These kind of help requests are super welcome.
 In fact, the package has seen several increases in performance and usability due to people asking for help.

+## Latest update:

+**Now on github and submitted to CRAN: VERSION 0.7.2 \[unofficial version name: “Kitten Mittens”\]** Featuring reliability multiverse analyses\!\!\!

+This update includes the addition of reliability multiverse functions.
+A *splithalf* object can be inputted into *splithalf.multiverse* to estimate reliability across a user-defined list of data-processing specifications (e.g. min/max RTs).
+Then, because sometimes science is more art than science, the multiverse output can be plotted with *multiverse.plot*.
+A brief tutorial can be found below, and a more comprehensive one can be found in a recent preprint (Parsons 2020b).

+Additionally, the output of splithalf has been reworked.
+Now a list is returned including the specific function calls, the processed data.

+Since version 0.6.2 a user can also set `plot = TRUE` in *splithalf* to generate a raincloud plot of the distribution of reliability estimates.

+## Examples

 ### A note on terminology used in this document